-Alan Greenspan has won many plaudits for skillfully managing monetary policy-and deservedly so.
-During the Greenspan years, the U.S. economy has been extraordinarily stable, with just two mild and short recessions, and with low and stable inflation for over a decade.
+Alan Greenspan has won many plaudits for skill-fully managing monetary policy-and deservedly so.
+During the Greenspan years, the U.S. economy has been extraordinarily stable, with just two mild and short recessions (Figure 1), and with low and stable inflation for over a decade (Figure 2).
 Clearly, in the short time I have today, I cannot do justice to all the accomplishments, innovations, and successes the Fed has achieved under his leadership.
 So I'll focus on two aspects of policy that I believe have been especially important to this sterling record-a systematic, and therefore understandable and predictable approach to policy, and a growing emphasis on communication and transparency.

 I will focus first on what I mean by a systematic approach to policy.
-While the Fed does not follow a policy rule, it has been consistent in its approach to achieving its dual mandate-
+While the Fed does not follow a policy rule, it has been consistent in its approach to achieving its dual mandate-keeping inflation low and stable and promoting maximum sustainable employment.
+For example, when faced with an unwelcome increase in inflation, the Fed has consistently engineered a strong funds rate response.
+Indeed, at times, the Fed has taken preemptive mea-